 - Mechanical errors.
 Mechanical errors that are significant enough to lead to a plane crash are less common than are human errors on the part of the pilot, but they still do occur.
 Typically, a mechanical error is the result of a defectively designed or manufactured airplane part, or a lack of maintenance or proper repair of a damaged or broken part.
 For example, one of the deadliest crashes in history is that of Japan Airlines flight, which crashed and killed 520 people as a result of a poorly repaired pressure bulkhead, which ruptured in flight.

 - Other errors and acts of negligence.
 In addition to pilot errors and mechanical errors, it is also possible for other parties to act carelessly.
 For example, an airplane crash may be caused as a result of a combination of poor weather and the incompetence of air traffic control personnel.
-For example, an airline company or pilot making a decision to authorize a flight when a severe storm warning has been issued is unreasonable, and may lead to a crash.
-In some cases, a combination of mechanical error and human failure may occur, i.e. a part fails on the plane, and the pilot responds to the failure in a negligent manner, failing to exercise the proper level of skill and care required by the situation.
+For example, an airline company or pilot deciding to authorize a flight when a severe storm warning has been issued is unreasonable and may lead to a crash.
+In some cases, a combination of mechanical error and human failure may occur, i.e., a part fails on the plane, and the pilot negligently responds to the failure, failing to exercise the proper level of skill and care required by the situation.

 As a note, some airplane crashes are caused by unforeseeable factors, such as weather or intentional sabotage and acts of terrorism.Flight 1549 Hudson River Landing